-There is no "OFF" switch on the control console; nor is there a function on the console that turns the scoreboard off.
-The scoreboard should be disconnected from power when not in use.
+There is no "OFF" switch on the control console; nor is there a function on the console that turns the scoreboard display off.
+The scoreboard display should be disconnected from power when not in use.
 Electro-Mech recommends installing a disconnect switch for all permanently mounted scoreboards.
-You may simply unplug a portable scoreboard model and store it between games.
+You may simply unplug a portable scoreboard display and store it between games.

 You should unplug your control console both from its power receptacle and from its data cable when you are not using it.
 Electro-Mech offers a carrying case that provides a convenient way to store and transport the console along with various cables and other accessories.
-Whether you have a case or not, you should store the console in a safe, dry location between games.
+Whether or not you have a case, you should store the console in a safe, dry location between games.

-If the console loses connection with the scoreboard while the scoreboard is powered, the scoreboard will freeze up -- showing the last good Time, Score, and other information it received from the console.
-The scoreboard will synchronize with the console again as soon as you reestablish the connection.
+If the console loses its connection with the scoreboard display while the sign is powered, the display will freeze up -- showing the last known Time, Score, and other information it received from the console.
+The scoreboard display will synchronize with the console again as soon as you reestablish the connection.

-If the scoreboard loses power with the console still connected and powered, nothing will happen other than the scoreboard display going blank.
-Again, the scoreboard will synchronize with the console as soon as it receives power.
+If the scoreboard display loses power while the console is still connected and powered, nothing will happen other than the sign going blank.
+Again, the scoreboard display will synchronize with the console as soon as power is restored at the sign.

-If the console loses power -- either because you intentionally unplug it or because of something unexpected -- it will save the current game information to flash memory.
+If the console loses power -- either because you intentionally unplug it or because of something unexpected -- it will save the current game information to its internal memory.
 When you next apply power to the console, the LCD will prompt you to restore the previous game.
 If you fail to respond to the prompt, the game data will restore automatically after a few seconds.